fredrikhgrelland/docker-hive/README.md

 and as a HQL-endpoint for NIFI.

 ## Note on versions
-Compatiability of hadoop and hive is ensured by using A know working combination.
+Compatiability of hadoop and hive is ensured by using a known working combination.
 See Hortonworks ( or cloudera ) compatibility in releasenotes. https://docs.cloudera.com/HDPDocuments/HDP3/HDP-3.1.0/release-notes/content/comp_versions.html

 ## Published images